WillistheC/CMPS-2200-assignment-01-asymptotic-analysis-WC/answers.md

 2. **SPARC to Python**

-  - 2b (3 pts): This function gives the nth term of the Fibonacci Sequence
+  - 2b (3 pts): This function gives the $/n$th term of the Fibonacci Sequence

 3. **Parallelism and recursion**